 At Brown, Moore & Associates, PLLC, we understand the complicated dynamics of these cases and will work to ensure that you get the compensation you deserve.
-If you need a Charlotte sepsis malpractice attorney, call us today.
+If you need a Charlotte medical malpractice lawyer, call us today.

 What Are The Statistics?

 When it comes to medical mistakes in the US, we have a major problem.
 Johns Hopkins researchers, leaders in this area of research, say that medical mistakes are the third leading causes of death in the country.
 Around 250,000 people lose their lives each year due to the careless or negligent actions of healthcare professionals.

 - Infections and sepsis are the leading cause of death in hospital settings.